qqttss/next-meals-order/README.md

 # Meals Ordering System

-The project is built using  Next.js 14 and demostrating building applications using both, the App Router & Page Router.
+The project is built using  Next.js 15 and React 19.

 ### Step 1: Generate The Database